sai-vamsi-m/ai-car-simulation/README.md

-# Slf-driving ai-car-simulation game using N.E.A.T
+# Self-driving ai-car-simulation game using N.E.A.T

 ## Overview